About Batavia

 • 🪪Bring valid government-issued photo ID; some agencies accept fingerprint cards mailed in for processing.

-Fingerprinting services for Batavia, Illinois residents are available through the local police department and authorized third-party providers in Kane County.
-Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications. contacting local police (where present) or the Kane County Sheriff's Office for scheduling, fees, and required documentation.
+Fingerprinting services for Batavia, Illinois residents are available through local police (where present) and authorized third-party providers in Kane County.
+Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
+Contact local police (where present) or the Kane County Sheriff's Office for scheduling, fees, and required documentation.
 The Illinois Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions

 Property records for Batavia, Illinois are maintained by the Chief County Assessment Officer's Office and the County Recorder of Deeds.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Batavia.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The County Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Illinois counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Batavia, Illinois residents are available through both county and state offices.
 The Illinois Department of Public Health, Division of Vital Records, located in Springfield, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Illinois.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.